imagestream/opuntia-docs/Opuntia-manual/introduction/about.rst

 Opuntia is high performance routing and edge computing platform based on OpenWrt.
 It includes support for these major features.

- - Full suite of IPv4/IPv6 forwarding
+ - Support for IPv4/IPv6 connectivity
  - VPN client and server support for Ipsec, OpenVpn and Wireguard
  - Detailed usage statistics
  - Free Range Routing (Dynamic routing support for BGP, Ospf, Eigrp and IS-IS)